What’s changing for ACA Marketplace plans in 2026?

 Here are the 2 big changes for ACA Marketplace plans for 2026 initiated by the federal government:

-- Year-round open enrollment is ending: Regardless of your income, if you want coverage for 2026, you’ll need to enroll during open enrollment (November 1 to January 15, in most states).
-Outside of this time frame, you’ll have to prove you had a qualifying life event, like getting married or losing coverage from a spouse or employer plan, to sign up.
+- Year-round open enrollment has ended: Regardless of your income, if you want coverage for 2026, you need to enroll during open enrollment (November 1 to January 15, in most states).
+Outside of this time frame, you must prove you had a qualifying life event, like getting married or losing coverage from a spouse or employer plan, to sign up.

-- Enhanced subsidy decisions are still pending: The federal government shutdown ended on November 12, 2025, with no decision on enhanced subsidies for 2026.
+- Enhanced subsidies have sunset: The federal government has not taken action to renew enhanced subsidies for 2026.
 Both houses of Congress need to agree on the extension of enhanced subsidies for it to pass into law.
-At this time, it is not clear when or if they will decided to extend the enhanced subsidies you've had in the past or offer subsidies under different guidelines.

 What you need to know

 - Everyone must enroll during the open enrollment period.
-There is no longer an exception that allows people with incomes below 150% Federal Poverty Level to enroll year-round.
+There is no longer an exception that allows people with incomes below 150% of the Federal Poverty Level to enroll year-round.

-- If you miss this window, you can only sign up later if something big happens in your life, like getting married or losing other coverage.
-You’ll need to experience a qualifying life event, like a marriage certificate or insurance termination notice.
+- If you missed this window, you can only sign up later if something big happens in your life, like getting married or losing other coverage.
+You’ll need to experience a qualifying life event and provide proof, like a marriage certificate or insurance termination notice.

 What you need to know

-- 2026 plan premium amounts currently reflect subsidies expiring.
-This is the amount you can expect to pay each month for plan coverage if Congress doesn’t extend subsidies.
-If subsidies expire, premium amounts may be significantly more than you’ve paid in the past, even if you keep the same plan.
+- 2026 plan premium amounts account for enhanced subsidies expiring.
+This is the amount you can expect to pay each month for plan coverage unless Congress acts to restore enhanced subsidies.

 - Subsidies may still change before the end of the year.
-Congress may decide to extend the enhanced subsidies you’ve had in the past or offer subsidies under different guidelines.
+Congress can always decide to restore the enhanced subsidies you’ve had in the past or offer subsidies under different guidelines.
 We’ll keep you updated on the latest decisions and any changes to your eligibility or the subsidy amount you may qualify for.

 Frequently asked questions